talking the new americana with halsey

 What are your hopes for 2016?

-Well, I was front row at the Chanel show wearing the Métiers D'art Paris à Rome collection, I played at the Chanel party at MoMA organized for Cate Blanchett, I'm playing Madison Square Garden in New York.
-I don't know how more good things could possibly happen to me!
-But if you think of something, please let me know.
+Well, I was front row at the Chanel show wearing the Métiers D'art Paris à Rome collection, I played at the Chanel party at MoMA organised for Cate Blanchett, I'm playing Madison Square Garden in New York… I don't know how more good things could possibly happen to me!
+But if you think of something please let me know.